EXE-Official/EXEUbot/README.md

  4. Choose a name for your app and copy "API_ID" & "API_HASH" to config.ini
  5. save and start "main.py": `python3 main.py`

+## Roadmap (not in order):

+ - Multi-Lang support (i need someone that can translate other language)
+ - Plugins repository (might be added very soon)